jcranston/coding-challenges/challenges/strings/reverse_vowels_of_a_string/EXPLANATION.md

 # Explanation: Reverse Vowels of a String (LeetCode 345)

 ## Problem Recap
-Given a string s, reverse only all the vowels in the string and return it.
-The vowels are 'a', 'e', 'i', 'o', and 'u', and they can appear in both lower and upper cases.
+Given a string `s`, reverse only all the vowels in the string and return it.
+The vowels are `'a'`, `'e'`, `'i'`, `'o'`, and `'u'`, and they can appear in both lower and upper cases.

 ## Approach
-- Use two pointers (left and right) to scan the string from both ends.
+- Use two pointers (`left` and `right`) to scan the string from both ends.
-- Move the left pointer forward until it finds a vowel.
+- Move the `left` pointer forward until it finds a vowel.
-- Move the right pointer backward until it finds a vowel.
+- Move the `right` pointer backward until it finds a vowel.
 - Swap the vowels at the two pointers.
 - Continue until the pointers meet.